Jim Axelrod

 Jim Axelrod (born January 25, 1963) is the Chief Investigative Correspondent for CBS News and reports across all CBS News programs and platforms.

-Axelrod was one of CBS News' embedded correspondents in Iraq and was the first TV reporter to broadcast live from Saddam International Airport (now Baghdad International Airport) after its takeover by American forces.
+Axelrod was one of CBS News' embedded correspondents in Iraq and was the first TV reporter to broadcast live from Saddam International Airport, now Baghdad International Airport, after its takeover by American forces during the Iraq War.

-Biography
+Early life and education

 Axelrod was born on January 25, 1963, to a Jewish family in New Brunswick, New Jersey.
 Raised in Highland Park, New Jersey, he attended Highland Park High School.
+He received a B.A. in 1985 from Cornell University in history and an M.A. in 1989 from Brown University, also in history.

+Career

-He received a B.A. in 1985 from Cornell University in history and an M.A. in 1989 from Brown University, also with a major in history.
-He began his career in journalism at WVII-TV in Bangor, ME in 1989.
-Before joining CBS, he was a general assignment and political reporter at WRAL-TV in Raleigh, North Carolina.
-Before WRAL, Axelrod also worked at WSTM-TV Syracuse, NY and WUTR-TV Utica, NY.
+In 1989, Axelrod began his career in journalism at WVII-TV in Bangor, Maine.
+He subsequently was a general assignment and political reporter at WRAL-TV in Raleigh, North Carolina.
+Before WRAL, Axelrod worked at WSTM-TV in Syracuse, New York and WUTR in Utica, New York.

+Personal life

 Axelrod resides in Montclair, New Jersey, with his wife and their three children.